Thais-PPaiva/MinE/README.md

 6. Go to the file Main.py and run the project.

 PS: If you want to change the amount of the commits showed, change value of the variable COMMITS_TO_PRINT on the file Variables.py.
+PS: You need to have the project that you want to check cloned on you computer.

 # How to Generate the CSV file
 1. Run the aplication